Argentine Air Force

-The Argentine Air Force (Fuerza Aérea Argentina, or simply FAA) is the air force of Argentina and branch of the Armed Forces of the Argentine Republic.
+The Argentine Air Force (Fuerza Aérea Argentina, or simply FAA) is the air force of Argentina and one of three branches of the Armed Forces of the Argentine Republic.
 In 2018, it had 13,837 military and 6,900 civilian personnel.
+FAA commander in chief is Brigadier Gustavo Valverde.

 History

 The Air Force's history began with the establishment of the Army Aviation Service's Escuela de Aviación Militar ('Military Aviation School') on 10 August 1912.